TanjimReza/URLtoPDF/README.md

   - [x] Bit.ly & Linkvertise works but needs other services
 - [ ] [WIP] User verification from Google Sheets Data (Inspired from Advising Server BOT)
 - [ ] Custom PDF Size & User Agent

+## Get the bot in your server
+- Host in Heroku or your machine
+- Invite to your server - [Invitation](https://discord.com/api/oauth2/authorize?client_id=852947702005891102&permissions=8&scope=bot)

 ### Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the requiremnts.